 The updated Backcountry Access Float 22 is our Top Pick for side-country skiing or heli/cat skiing.
 Its fantastic pack design was among our testers' favorites, and it was low-profile enough for riding chairs, but we could still squeeze a day tour's worth of gear into it.
 Our entire review team was impressed by the Float 22's comfort and performance on the descent.

-Read full review: Backcountry Access Float 22
+Read review: Backcountry Access Float 22

 Best for Multi-Day and Hut-to-Hut Trips